isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryii.md

 &#9744;  <i><b>B) End-of-SHN COVID-19 Test</b></i>

-Travellers will be scheduled to take a COVID-19 Polymerase Chain Reaction (“PCR test”) on the last day of the SHN.
+Travellers will be scheduled to take a COVID-19 Polymerase Chain Reaction (“PCR test”) before the end of the SHN.
 Travellers who do not receive their test appointment details a day before the end of their SHN should seek for assistance in writing via <a href="https://go.gov.sg/sto-enquiry" target="_blank">this form</a>.

 The test costs SGD$125 (including GST).
 Returning Singapore Citizens and Permanent Residents will be advised on payment details after arrival.
 All other travellers would have paid for the test at the point of entry application.